anBertoli/arch-linux-guide/chapters/01_pre-install.md

 ⚠️ TO CHECK ⚠️
-Note that now we are operating inside the Arch Linux Live Environment and the filesystem rooted at / contains the files loaded from the USB installation medium.
+Note that now we are operating inside the Arch Linux Live Environment and the filesystem rooted at `/` contains the files loaded from the USB installation medium.
 This filesystem is not really backed by the USB storage, but is simulated on the RAM (this is how live installations works).
 Writing/modifying files in the current filesystem will not result in permanent modifications of the USB contents.
-So the files we can visualize (until the end of the current installation step) are like files of an Arch Linux, but in RAM and loaded from the USB Live image. ⚠️
+So the files we can visualize (until the end of the current installation step) are files of an Arch Linux system, but in RAM and loaded from the USB Live image. ⚠️

 We need now to mount our disk partitions on the filesystem, following the table below.
 The _/mnt_ directory is generally used for temporary mounts so it's fine to use it now.
 Note that in the